The Framework

 • Work feels transactional, lacking deeper meaning

-• Sense of 'something missing' but can't name what
+• Sense of something missing but can't name what

 What Emerges

-• Shared meaning that arose naturally (not imposed)
+• Shared meaning that arose naturally — not imposed

 • Coherence across what seemed fragmented

-• Connection beyond structural/transactional
+• Connection beyond the structural and transactional

 • Language for what was previously ineffable